magopian/jingo/docs/index.rst

     <h2>{{ _('Reviews for {0}')|f(addon.name) }}</h2>

-The simple way is to use the familiar underscore and string within a ``{{ }}`` moustache block.  ``f`` is an interpolation filter documented below.
-Sphinx could create a link if I knew how to do that.
+The simple way is to use the familiar underscore and string within a ``{{ }}`` moustache block.  :meth:`f` is an interpolation filter documented above.

 The other method uses Jinja's ``trans`` tag::